Maintenance & Operations Building Project

 What impact will the construction process of this building have on the surrounding community?

-The building is a prefabricated metal structure where the pieces are manufactured offsite to fit together like a large erector set quickly.
-This process will expedite the construction process and reduce the construction timeline.
+The building is a prefabricated metal structure in which the pieces are manufactured off-site to fit together quickly, like a large erector set.
+This process will expedite construction and shorten the timeline.

-What mitigations will be put in place to minimize dust from the construction?
+What mitigation measures will be implemented to minimize dust from construction?

 Dust during construction will be mitigated through various measures mandated by the South Coast Air Quality Management District (SCAQMD).
-These include implementing dust control measures such as using water sprays, dust suppressants, and covering piles of materials.
+These include implementing dust-control measures such as using water sprays, dust suppressants, and covering material piles.

-Will the building impact the amount of parking at the District Offices?
+Will the building affect the number of parking spaces at the District Offices?

 The project will require additional handicapped parking and electric vehicle charging stalls.
 Reconfiguring the rear parking will ultimately result in 14 additional parking stalls.